 The Trim Option

-If the gap is unusually large or irregular, you may not have an option other than to cover it with trim; you may even prefer this option.
-Common trim choices for this purpose include quarter-round and cove molding as well as rectangular 1-by2-inch material.
+If there is an unusually irregular or large gap between the countertop and wall, you may not have an option other than to cover it with trim; you may even prefer this option.
+Common trim choices for this purpose include quarter-round and cove molding as well as rectangular 1-by-2-inch material.
 Tips for installing trim on a countertop include:

 - Prime or seal the molding after you've cut and finished it but before you install it.